Antenatal Health Card (Helsekort for gravide)

 Consultations

-All examinations that you have during your pregnancy will be recorded, so that the midwife and other medical professionals know what kinds of treatment you have received.
+All examinations that you have during your pregnancy will be recorded, so that your midwife, doctor and any other medical professionals will know what types of treatment you have had.
 A note will also be made as to whether you have been given guidance concerning breastfeeding and attended a course aimed at preparing you for childbirth/parenting.

 Birth location and health centre